 %bias = expD-1×100.

+The assessor shall estimate 95% confidence intervals for the population bias as

+CID= D±tα=0.025, df=N-1×SED

+and

+CI%bias=expCID-1×100

+The Overall %bias metric used to compare to the bias specifications is

+Overall %bias=max⁡(CI%bias)

+The assessor shall fit a quadratic model to the volume data logYi on lnXi,lnXi2 and shall estimate the quadratic term (β2).

-The assessor shall fit an ordinary least squares (OLS) regression of the logYi on logXi and shall estimate the slope (β1).
+The assessor shall fit an ordinary least squares (OLS) regression of the lnYi on lnXi and shall estimate the slope (β1).

 The assessor shall divide the target tumors into three subgroups (containing the spherical, ovoid and lobulated target tumors respectively).
 The assessor shall repeat the percentage population bias calculation on each subgroup to estimate a spherical subgroup percentage bias, an ovoid subgroup percentage bias and a lobulated subgroup percentage bias.

-The assessor is recommended to also plot the volume estimate (logYi versus logXi) and the OLS regression curve of the volume estimates as part of the assessment record.
+The assessor is recommended to also plot the volume estimate (lnYi versus lnXi) and the OLS regression curve of the volume estimates as part of the assessment record.

 4.6.
 Assessment Procedure: Imaging Site Performance